AMOKSIKLAV 125mg/31.25mg/5ml 100ml susp

 The powder for oral suspension should be stored below 25°C in a dry place.

-The finished suspension should be stored in a refrigerator (at a temperature of 2 to 8°C) and used within 7 days after preparation.
+The prepared suspension should be stored in a refrigerator (at a temperature of 2 to 8°C) and used within 7 days after preparation.

 The bottle should be shaken well before each use.

-Do not use Amoxiclav after the expiration date marked on the package.
-The expiration date corresponds to the last day of the specified month.
+Do not use Amoxiclav after the expiry date which is stated on the carton.
+The expiry date refers to the last day of that month.

-Medicines should not be disposed of down the drain or in the household waste container.
-Ask your pharmacist how to dispose of your unwanted medicines.
+Medicines should not be thrown away via wastewater or household waste.
+Ask your pharmacist how to dispose of medicines you no longer need.
 These measures will help protect the environment.

 What Amoxiclav contains

 The active substances are amoxicillin and clavulanic acid.
-Each 5 ml of the oral suspension (1 measuring device) contains 125 mg or 250 mg of amoxicillin, in the form of amoxicillin trihydrate, and 31.25 mg or 62.5 mg of clavulanic acid, in the form of potassium clavulanate.
+Each 5 ml of oral suspension (1 measuring device) contains 125 mg or 250 mg of amoxicillin, as amoxicillin trihydrate, and 31.25 mg or 62.5 mg of clavulanic acid, as potassium clavulanate.

 The other ingredients are: